-The third, net.inet.carp.log, logs CARP errors.
-Disabled by default.
+The second, net.inet.carp.log, logs CARP state changes, bad packets and other errors.
+Set to log state changes by default.

-Fourth, net.inet.carp.preempt enables natural selection among CARP hosts.
+Third, net.inet.carp.preempt enables natural selection among CARP hosts.
 The most fit for the job (that is to say, able to advertise most frequently) will become master.
 Disabled by default, meaning a system that is not a master will not attempt to (re)gain master status.